|

 SIMONE GARBELLI ItaliaChiamaItalia.it Oltre al diritto di cittadinanza, chi lo richiede deve essere consapevole degli elementi che definiscono l'identità italiana, come la lingua e i principi costituzionali.
 Maria Chiara Prodi, Segretario Generale del Consiglio Generale degli Italiani all’Estero, martedì 1 aprile, in audizione in Commissione Affari esteri del Senato, riferendosi al “pacchetto cittadinanza” approvato nei giorni scorsi dal Consiglio dei ministri, ha dichiarato: “Uno dei nostri ruoli è tutelare la relazione tra lo Stato italiano e gli italiani all’estero.
 Questo cambiamento repentino non ci permette di essere un sostegno nella strategia del nostro Paese nei confronti dei nostri connazionali nel mondo”.

 “La messa in sicurezza del voto e la questione della cittadinanza hanno un punto in comune: le situazioni critiche rischiano di dar adito a una criminalizzazione di intere categorie.
 Noi siamo qui per aiutare e limitare le criticità, le generalizzazioni non vanno mai bene” ha aggiunto Prodi.
 Silvana Mangione, Vicesegretaria Generale del CGIE per i Paesi Anglofoni extraeuropei, è intervenuta concentrandosi su due aspetti cruciali legati alla cittadinanza e alla lingua italiana: “Un altro aspetto fondamentale è quello della cittadinanza consapevole: chi desidera diventare cittadino deve essere in grado di parlare la lingua italiana e conoscere la Costituzione”.
 Mangione ha sottolineato che, oltre al diritto di cittadinanza, chi lo richiede deve essere consapevole degli elementi che definiscono l’identità italiana, come la lingua e i principi costituzionali.
 “L’insegnamento della lingua e della cultura italiana è fondamentale.
 Attualmente siamo ridotti ai minimi termini nel mondo, poiché dobbiamo competere con altre lingue che ricevono finanziamenti e sostegno” ha sottolineato Mangione.
 Roberto Menia, senatore di Fratelli d’Italia, intervenendo nel dibattito ha sottolineato l’importanza cruciale della lingua italiana come espressione di identità: “La lingua esprime appartenenza e trasferisce gli elementi fondamentali dell’italianità”.
 “Aumentare le scuole di italiano all’estero: lo Stato deve far riprendere questo fenomeno, investendo nella diffusione della lingua e cultura italiana” ha aggiunto.
 Riguardo alla cittadinanza, Menia ha evidenziato: “Non vogliamo italiani ‘falsi’, quando si concede la cittadinanza è fondamentale che ci sia adesione ai valori costituzionali fondamentali”.
 Si è svolto martedì 1 aprile un incontro tra il CNEL e il Consiglio generale degli italiani all’estero.
 L’iniziativa, cui hanno preso parte il vicepresidente Claudio Risso, il consigliere Francesco Riva e una delegazione di dirigenti e funzionari del CNEL, rientra in una serie di incontri istituzionali che il Comitato di Presidenza del CGIE sta svolgendo in questi giorni, in vista dell’Assemblea plenaria prevista per il prossimo giugno.
 Molti i punti toccati nel corso della riunione, dal fenomeno della fuga dei cervelli agli incentivi per il rientro di chi è espatriato, dalle politiche per contrastare lo spopolamento dei piccoli borghi agli interventi a supporto delle aree interne.
 Un tema quest’ultimo su cui il CNEL – come ha ricordato il vicepresidente Risso – sta lavorando per la messa a punto di un disegno di legge specifico.
 “Il nostro obiettivo – ha sottolineato Risso – deve ruotare intorno al concetto di opportunità.
 Vanno create le condizioni perché chi si è trasferito all’estero e vuole tornare abbia l’opportunità reale di farlo. È fondamentale valorizzare l’apporto delle comunità degli italiani all’estero e il CNEL può essere il luogo giusto per questo. È necessario anche un impegno dal punto di vista culturale.
 La questione degli italiani all’estero non può essere attenzionata solo in campagna elettorale.
 Dobbiamo stabilire un rapporto costante con le comunità, approfondirne la conoscenza e fare qualcosa di concreto intervenendo su tematiche specifiche.
 Da questo punto di vista c’è tutta la nostra disponibilità”.
+Catholic Central Union of America gifts Italian immigration files to Italian Community of St Louis3/29/2025 The Catholic Central Union of America, founded in 1855 and headquartered in St Louis, has gifted their Italian immigration files to the Italian Community of St Louis.
+The files include tens of thousands of documents regarding immigration settlement from the 1880s until the 1960s.
+Before Catholic Charities, the Catholic Central Union of America was responsible for settling immigrants in the St Louis area.
+The organization's purpose is to promote Christian humanism with respect for the dignity and rights of all human beings.
+It is located near Saint Louis University at 3835 Westminster Place, Saint Louis, Mo.
+63108.

 Among the noteworthy achievements of the Catholic Central Union of America have been its successful support of laws enabling credit unions, establishing workmen's compensation, and permitting public school buses to transport Catholic schoolchildren.
 During and after the Second World War, the Central Bureau (the organization's central office in St Louis) of the Catholic Central Union of American served until the 1960s as the official agency of the Archdiocese of St. Louis for resettling refugees and displaced persons from Europe and other places.
 In more recent years, the Central Bureau has conducted humanitarian aid work in Central America.
 Over the years, the organization has adapted its outlook and activities for the good of people of all ethnic backgrounds.
 The publication of the Social Justice Review, a magazine, was the Central Bureau's main activity since 1908 until 2012.
 Among the many surnames found in the Italian immigration files are: Balassi, Bommarito, Buzetta, Castro, Chinici, Colombo, Comici, Coroso, DeGrassi, DiPiazza, Ferrara, Franzi, Maniaci, Marino, Serra, and Vitale.
 The documents add an interesting perspective into the history of Italian immigration to St Louis and The Hill neighborhood.
 The files are currently under the care of Michael Cross.
 To schedule an appointment to access the files, please contact Michael Cross at: [email protected] Below are photos of several documents in the Italian immigration files.
 We welcome Prof. Paolo Scartoni as lecture of Italian at Washington University in St Louis.
 Paolo Scartoni’s research focuses on the relationship between music and language in medieval Italian literature.
 He earned his Ph.D. in Italian Studies from Rutgers University (2024) where he defended a dissertation entitled The Sound of Morals: Figures of Grammar and Music in Dante.